kristopolous/DRR/README.md

 # indycast.net

-After 6 weeks of development, v0.2 is out.
+v0.3-Caladrius.
 Git pull it and please test.

 [Indycast](http://indycast.net) is a DVR for independent radio.